Showing posts with label work. Show all posts

 Monday, June 19, 2006

 We went to Melbourne Beach after therapy.
 The kids loved the ocean.
 They played in the waves and sand.
 Madison found some seashells.
-Meadow liked the water too.
+Meadow liked the water, too.
 The kids got more beanie babies.

 Tuesday, June 20, 2006

 Madison woke up vomiting.
 She slept all morning.
 We went to therapy.
 Meadow was much better today and more tolerant of the therapy.
 She likes to jump on the spider.
 Marcus and I boxed Hulk gloves.
 Madison lay on the floor on Elmo's mat and slept.
 Mom got in the HBOT Chamber with Meadow.
 I slept on the couch in the playroom with Madison.
-I little boy jumped up on top of me while I was sleeping and I thought it was Bucko!
+A little boy jumped up on top of me while I was sleeping, and I thought it was Bucko!
 We went to RMH after all therapy because Madison was sick.
 The Belles & Beaus of Chiropractic Club of Orlando had a Hawaiian lei feast with chicken curry rice, salad, fruit delight, and a veggie tray.
 Delaney took Marcus for a ride in her wheelchair at the RMH.

 Wednesday, June 21, 2006

 Madison felt better this morning.
-We too Meadow for their suit therapy.
+We, too, Meadow, for their suit therapy.
 Marcus played on the game cube.
 We went to lunch at Olive Garden.
 We then went to HBOT.
 I got in the chamber with Meadow and took a nap.
 I still felt the pressure.
 I was not as anxious this time because I knew what to expect.
 We went to Andretti Thrill Park and rode on the go-karts.
 This man took us on a train ride.
 I didn’t think he was ever going to stop!
-We rode the bumper boats again and Marcus rode with a teenage girl and Madison rode with a teenage boy!
+We rode the bumper boats again, and Marcus rode with a teenage girl, and Madison rode with a teenage boy!
 We had fun.
-Marcus played a game where he shot a rifle and a butt popped up with blue jeans on but you could see his crack!
+Marcus played a game where he shot a rifle, and a butt popped up with blue jeans on, but you could see his crack!
 It was hot outside.
 The kids are making friends at RMH.

 Thursday, June 22, 2006

-Today at Suit therapy Meadow was cranky.
+Today at Suit therapy, Meadow was cranky.
 She woke up early this morning.
 Zac is the other child getting therapy from the other PT.
 She is from Holland.
 Zac is autistic.
 He is seven years old.
 After therapy, we went to an authentic Italian Restaurant.
 We ordered a pizza with spinach, mushrooms, and Pepperonis.
-Granny went into the chamber with Meadow today and Madison talked to Granny on the walkie-talkie.
+Granny went into the chamber with Meadow today, and Madison talked to Granny on the walkie-talkie.

-After HBOT we went to Dixie Stampede.
+After HBOT, we went to Dixie Stampede.
 We got there early and went to the horse stables.
 There was a white horse with spots and a big albino horse.
 Then we went inside.
 The lobby had a huge painting with a big buffalo and horses on it.
 Then we went to the carriage room.
-Mrs. Dixie played it again Sam performed.
+Mrs. Dixie played it again, and Sam performed.
 There was a magic show, too.
 In the main arena, we had a huge dinner.
 Madison and Marcus got a call (Meadow was announced up) to the arena on the Northside to chase chickens.
 Bucko was the first one to make it.
 They both got ribbons and medallions.
 After the show, the cast called us down for a VIP meeting for pictures.
 The girls all wanted to hold Meadow.
 We went into the center arena and took pictures.
 One of the crew members gave the kids coloring books.
 The host gave Meadow a ribbon like Maddie & Bucko.
-They told me they were going to mail us a picture and they were all going to sign it.
+They told me they were going to mail us a picture, and they were all going to sign it.
 We had a really good time!

 Friday, June 23, 2006

 Meadow was worn out after her first week of therapy.
 We went to Winter Park and watched a live Marionette performance of “Aladdin and the Wonderful Lamp” The owner of the Marionette Theater was the man that played Howdy Duty and Bozo the Clown.
 We met them both.
-The show was really good and we sat right up front.
+The show was really good, and we sat right up front.

 Pinocchio’s Marionette Theater